ejoga123/Student_Record_database/README.md

-# Student_Record_database
+# AZ schoolbd

-Project Title: students record database.
+Project Title: az_schoolsdb.

 project Description

-This database project is divided into four categories
+This database project is divided into five categories

-# students records section
+# students record section

 this contains students information such as enrollments